How to practice Pain Scan Meditation

-When meditating, focus on these three elements simultaneously:
+When practicing Pain Scan Meditation, focus on these three elements simultaneously:

 Below, we will explain each of these steps in detail.